jellyfishsh/bloom/Writeups/Over The Wire/Bandit/Level 0.md

 This is more of an experiment with making comprehensive writeups, so the format may change for this whole wargame challenge set until an acceptable format reveals itself to me.

-**Note:** I really, **really** do suggest you try and go through this yourself.
-Its extremely easy and is really designed as a first-time learner's way to gather information and look things up.
+**Note: I really, REALLY do suggest you try and go through this yourself.
+Its extremely easy and is really designed as a first-time learner's way to gather information and look things up. **
 ___

 # Intro